ThakareKaustubh/Ecommerce-Automation/README.md

 3. Run tests with Allure
 pytest --alluredir=reports/

--Generate and open the report: allure serve reports/
+Generate and open the report:

+allure serve reports/